 Add Subsection (d) to Section 1.05 to provide that County Commissioners may not take or hold office if they are employed by any entity that does business with the County or any entity or agency controlled by the County.
-Amend Section 5.03(D) to provide that no entity my bid for or be awarded a County contract if a member of the Commission's immediate family is an owner, director, board member, or consultant of the entity or a subcontractor of the entity or has any financial relationship with the entity or a subcontractor of the entity.
+Amend Section 5.03(D) to provide that no entity my bid for or be awarded a County contract if a member of the Commission's immediate family is an owner, director, board member, or consultant of the entity or a subcontractor of the entity or has any financial relationship with the entity or a subcontract of the entity.
 Any discovery of such a relationship after contract formation shall render the contract immediately terminated.
+All such changes shall commence on November 22, 2016.